gvJaime/Sunrise/README.md

 * 1 M3x30 Bolt
 * A hacked Optoma ML750 (Focus moved forward with a M2 nut)

 The length of the pieces of aluminium profiles and smooth rods can be seen in the [assembly file][Assembly].
 Due to this being still in development there's not a lot of documentation.
-If you have any doubts feel free to ask.
+If you have any doubts [feel free to ask][issue].

+**Please note:** From v0.2.5 this repo uses [Assembly 2 FreeCAD workbench][Assembly2] for the assembly.
+You may want to install it before opening the assembly file.

 ###Contributing to this repo

-You can contribute to this repo by forking it, and making pull requests to the Development branch.
+You can contribute to this repo by forking it, and making pull requests to the [Development branch][Develop].
 If you find problems to make the contribution this way, [place an issue][issue] and we'll work it out.

 Due to FCStd files being unmergeable, SunriseAssembly.FCStd is modified only on the Development branch.
 It may not be included in pull requests.